 The Corporation holds leases for Calcite in Visakhapatnam district located at S.Nos.
 35/p over an extent of 37.896 hect. and at S.Nos.
 29/1&2, 33/5 and 34/1-7 over an extent of 8.725 hect. of Nimmalapadu village of Ananthagiri mandal falling in the scheduled tribal area.
 The Calcite occur in the areas as an intrusive seems to be sandwiched between khondalites and granite gneiss of Easternghat metamorphic rocks.
 The estimated total reserves of the calcite is about 116 lakh tonnes.

-The Corporation has invited Tribal entrepreneurs to exploit the deposit through raising cum sale contract on 07.01.2008.
-The finalization of entrepreneur is pending due to litigation in Hon’ble High Court.
+The Corporation is planning to invite Tribal entrepreneurs to exploit the deposit through raising cum sale contract.

-Click here to Downlod MOU among APMDC and Pallava RED on Black Galaxy Granite
+Click here to Downlod JV Agreement among APMDC and Pallava RED on Black Galaxy Granite

-Click here to Downlod MOU among APMDC and M/s Midwest Granite Pvt Ltd. on Black Galaxy Granite
+Click here to Downlod JV Agreement among APMDC and M/s Midwest Granite Pvt Ltd. on Black Galaxy Granite